jmathai/jmathai.github.com/_posts/2012-08-01-fundraising.md

 Determined to close a round of funding by the end of 2012 I warmed up leads and had a spreadsheet of a couple dozen angel investors I knew by 1 or 2 degrees of separation.
 I probably still have that spreadsheet laying around; it'd be fun to dig up.

+## Kickstarting OpenPhoto

+It was 2011 and Kickstarter was only 2 years old.
+The largest campaign hadn't yet broke the $1M funding level.
+It was also a time when Kickstarter had to approve which project could launch a crowdfunding campaign on their site.
+Fortunately they picked an idea I submitted.

+I launched my [Kickstarter campaign for OpenPhoto](https://www.kickstarter.com/projects/jmathai/openphoto-a-photo-service-for-your-s3-or-dropbox-a) on July 1<sup>st</sup> of 2011.
+It was an intense 30 days that didn't follow the typical inverted bell curve of funding that most Kickstarter campaigns do.
+Instead I received a big boost in the middle of the 30 day campaign when [Techcrunch covered OpenPhoto](http://techcrunch.com/2011/06/29/former-yahoo-engineer-quits-to-build-a-flickr-killer-on-kickstarter/).

+By the end of the campaign I crossed my funding goal by raising $25,242 of my $25,000 goal.
+The successful funding from Kickstarter helped validate not only that people were interested in OpenPhoto but that they were willing to pay for it.

-The [Kickstarter funding](../openphoto/#kickstarter) wasn't a proper angel or seed round but I knew it would help.
+The Kickstarter funding wasn't a proper angel or seed round but I knew it would help.
 The exposure from Kickstarter [helped get us accepted by Mozilla into their WebFWD accelerator](http://blog.webfwd.org/post/9300091721/webfwd-welcomes-the-first-fellows).
 WebFWD didn't include any funding but legitimized us a little bit more and we got access to some great mentors and investors.

 It was time to turn that into a successful angel round.

 ## The first wave

 Between October and March we talked with numerous angel investors while also pitching Kapoor Ventures and Khosla Ventures amoung others.
 I knew the pitches weren't going well.
 If an investor is interested, you'll know.
 I knew anything else meant there wasn't chemistry.

+> "I have reviewed the idea and the material with [partner] and our team, and we’ve decided it’s not a fit for [firm]." -- one of the VC firms we pitched

 When fundraising it's vital not to take rejection personally or as a sign you won't get funding elsewhere.
 This is one of the most difficult parts of fundraising.
 I had prepared for maximum rejection and it was paying off; the rejection didn't phase me.